uzzii-21/astro-portfolio/README.md

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.

-Any static assets, like images, can be placed in the `public/` directory.
+Any static assets, like images, can be placed in the `public/assets` directory.

-Any blogs or casestudies can be placed in the `src/posts` directory.

 Your personal data would be go on `src/data` directory.